 We can offer our knowledge and expertise with the following issues that are brought up in a military divorce:

-Where to File for a Military Divorce
+Where to File for a Military Divorce Attorney in Utah

 In Utah, the grounds for a military divorce do not differ from those of the civilian variety.
 Military divorces differ from civilian divorce in one significant way: Military spouses often have a choice of where to file for divorce, while civilian spouses seldom do.
 Both military spouses do not have to establish residency in a state.
 In Utah, one spouse must either reside in the state or is currently stationed there.